EU chief warns Brexit deal must not hurt single market - RFI

 He is then due to return to London to resume face-to-face negotiations with his British opposite number, David Frost.
 Talks have been continuing by video link.

+But in Brussels, the EU parliament is determined not to be bumped into last minute concessions.

+"We cannot just simply agree to anything that comes up in the last minute.
+This Parliament needs time for scrutiny," said German MEP Ska Keller, a leading member of the Greens group.

-Here, Von der Leyen re-stated the long-standing EU position -- but in sterner than usual terms -- reflecting the mounting concern among her parliamentary audience that time has run out.
+Von der Leyen re-stated the EU position -- but in sterner than usual terms -- reflecting the mounting concern among her parliamentary audience that time has run out.

 "No one questions the UK's sovereignty in its own waters.
 But we ask for predictability and guarantees for fishermen and fisherwomen, who have been sailing in these waters for decades, if not centuries," she said.